Yashas17/Newton-Raphson-Solver/README.md

 **Important Note:** Sometimes the value of the differentiated function can become very small or zero, which can lead to huge error or `nan` (not a number) solution.
 In such cases, the program will throw a warning and user is should modify the guess solution to get more accurate results.

-## Adding New Functionality

-The user can add extra special functions of their choice in the file _functions.cpp_.
-The user has to add the special function and its derivate in the methods _eval_ and _evalDiff_ respectively and assign a corresonpding number to it in the switch-case structure written in _eval_ and _evalDiff_ methods.
-The methods _eval_ and _evalDiff_ evaluate the value of the function and its derivate respectively at a given point `x`.
-The user also has to modify the range of values user can pass in `function` in the readData.cpp file from 0-9 to the modified value in the `assert()` method used to check correct input.

 ## Example

 We solve the polynomial equation `x^3*sin(x)-exp(x)` using the program.
 One of the root of the equation is `-3.1402`.